Recommended first courses in major/minor(s)

 Notes

 To apply to Jepson, students must have taken, or be enrolled in, LDST 101 or 102 by the fall semester of their sophomore year.
 Students may take LDST 102 before taking LDST 101.
-Once either course has been completed, LDST 205 may be taken next.

 • Linguistics minor